iobis/manual/ipt.md

 ![Screenshot showing where to add or upload metadata](images/ipt-ss12-metadata.png){width=70%}

-Follow the [OBIS metadata standards and best practices](eml.html), or check the [IPT manual](https://ipt.gbif.org/manual/en/ipt/latest/manage-resources#metadata) for detailed instructions about the metadata editor.
+Follow the guidelines on the [OBIS metadata standards and best practices](eml.html) page, or check the [IPT manual](https://ipt.gbif.org/manual/en/ipt/latest/manage-resources#metadata) for detailed instructions about the metadata editor.
 You can also upload a file with metadata information.

 ### Publish on the IPT